jfriedlein/Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna/README.md

 <img src="https://github.com/jfriedlein/Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna/blob/main/images/Gradient-enhancement%20-%20Numerical%20implementation%20-%20overview.png" width="1000">

-By this way you can directly apply the gradient-enhancement in LS-Dyna
+By this way you can directly apply the gradient-enhancement in LS-Dyna.

 ### Thermal user-defined material model
 A huge thanks to Marvin Nahrmann and Henning Schmidt for initially providing this file ([Details on the implementation](https://www.researchgate.net/publication/357376191_Gradient_enhanced_damage_modelling_implementation_and_applications), [Application and comparison](https://doi.org/10.1016/j.ijsolstr.2021.111166)).